semji/reputationvip.github.io/_posts/2015-10-05-elasticsearch-our-is-elasticsearch.md

 - **Scripting** will be at the end of this article...
 And honestly, I can't wait to talk about it!

 Ok, Elasticsearch fans, get ready to dive even deeper in the fabulous world of Elasticsearch!

+# Routing

+Here we are, back in some theoretical notions for a while.

+The first notion I will talk about is **routing**.

+## The "classical" routing

+In a "classical" normal configuration, Elasticsearch would evenly **dispatch the indexed documents among all shards** that compose an **index**.

+> You can notice that I used "all shards that compose your **index**", and not "**cluster**".
+Indeed, each node of the cluster
+**may** represents a shard for a given index, but an index may not be "sharded" on each nodes.

+With this configuration, **documents are spread on all shards**, and **each time you query an index**, then the cluster has to **query all the shards that compose it**, which may not be the desired behavior.
+Imagine now that we could **tell the cluster, for each index, where to store the data**, according the **routing value** we give it.
+The **performances** of an index using this configuration may be higher.

+This mechanism - to chose where to store documents - is called **routing**.

+Well, you may ask yourself how Elasticsearch decides where to store a document.
+By default, Elasticsearch calculates the **hash value of each document's ID**, and on the basis of this hash, it will decide on which **primary shard** the document will be stored.
+Then, the shard redistributes the document **over the replicas**.

+I did talk a bit about the way Elasticsearch is handling queries.
+Actually, the way it handles queries **depends on the routing configuration**.
+So with the default routing configuration, Elasticsearch will have to query **each shard** that compose your index (the query actually involve the score of the document).
+Once Elasticsearch gets the score, it will **re-query the shards considered as relevant** (shards that contains documents that match the query).
+Finally, Elasticsearch will merge the results, and send it back to you.